christopher-gomez/NBARosters/README.md

 The application should have a frontend for a web browser and a backend in node.js, use whatever libraries you are most familiar with otherwise.

-The point of this test is to understand how you approach a technical problem.
-The way you code is just as important as your solution.

-We expect this test to take you about *6 - 10 hours*.
-Given that most people are busy, We want to hear back from you *within 72 hours of starting this test*.

-#### As soon as you begin:
-* [ ] Fork this repository into a public repository on your github/etc account

-#### While working on this, please:
-* [ ] Commit early and often.
-I'll likely be following along with your progress.

-#### Upon completing this, please email to us:
-* [ ] A link to your git repository such that we may view your code.
-* [ ] A link to somewhere where we may interact with a demo of your finished product

 ## Front End Requirements

 The User Interface should be made out of a MVVM or MVC style frontend technology, using an asynchronous transport technology to talk to your backend.